Sensor Kit Resource Hub

 Breadboard -- These are a recurring player in every example circuit for every sensor in the kit.
 The breadboard holds your sensors, resistors, and other components, and even does some of the wiring for you.

 Jumper Wires -- Like the breadboard, jumper wires are a part of every example circuit.
 These jumper wires act as an intermediary between breadboard and Arduino.

 Once you move beyond some of the simple components in this kit, like photocells and flex sensors, you'll advance to the breakout boards.
-Breakout boards, like the LSM9DS1 and MPL115A1, are shipped without interface connectors, which means you'll need to whip out your soldering tools before connecting them to a development board.
+Breakout boards, like the sound detector ad RGB and gesture sensor (APDS-9960) are shipped without interface connectors, which means you'll need to whip out your soldering tools before connecting them to a development board.

 Solder -- Large, small, leaded, lead-free...there are a few options to consider when you're picking out solder.
 Leaded solder is easier to use, and produces shinier joints, but has a certain stigma to it.

 Headers or Wire -- You'll need to solder something to the breakout board.
 Whether that something is male headers, female headers, stranded wire, solid-core wire, or something else is completely up to you.